Steynzville/Blogsite/content/articles/fire-pit-tables-centerpiece.md

 category: "Patio Decor"
 excerpt: "Discover how fire pit tables combine warmth, ambiance, and functionality — transforming patios into sophisticated evening gathering spaces."
 heroImage: "/images/fire-pit-tables.jpg"
-featured: true
+featured: false
 seoTitle: "Best Fire Pit Tables for Luxury Patios: Gas vs Wood Guide | VELUCE"
 metaDescription: "Explore the best fire pit tables for luxury patios.
 Compare propane, natural gas, and wood-burning designs, learn safety essentials, and discover how to integrate fire features into sophisticated outdoor spaces."
-wordCount: 2300
+wordCount: 3000
 publishedAt: "2026-06-12T00:00:00.000000"
 updatedAt: "2026-06-12T00:00:00.000000"
-faq: [{"question": "Are fire pit tables safe to use on a wooden deck?", "answer": "Yes, with precautions.
+faq: [{"question": "Are fire pit tables safe to use on a wooden deck?", "answer": "Yes, but with precautions.
 Use a heat shield or fire-resistant mat beneath the table.
 Gas fire pits produce less radiant heat than wood-burning units.
-Always follow manufacturer clearance requirements."}, {"question": "What's better: propane or natural gas?", "answer": "Natural gas is more convenient with an existing line.
-Propane offers portability.
-Natural gas burns cleaner; propane provides higher BTU output per cubic foot."}, {"question": "Can I leave my fire pit table outside in winter?", "answer": "High-quality weather-resistant models can remain outdoors with a waterproof cover.
+Always follow manufacturer clearance requirements."}, {"question": "What's better: propane or natural gas fire pit table?", "answer": "Natural gas is more convenient and cost-effective if you have an existing gas line.
+Propane offers flexibility for moving the table but requires tank refills.
+Natural gas burns cleaner, while propane provides higher BTU output per cubic foot."}, {"question": "Can I leave my fire pit table outside in winter?", "answer": "High-quality models with weather-resistant materials can remain outdoors year-round.
+Use a waterproof cover.
 Remove glass beads and protect the burner from moisture.
-In extreme climates, consider storing indoors."}, {"question": "How much heat does a fire pit table produce?", "answer": "Most residential models produce 30,000-60,000 BTUs.
-In calm conditions, this provides comfortable warmth within roughly a 5-8 foot radius."}, {"question": "Do fire pit tables require electricity?", "answer": "Most do not.
-Many use piezo or battery-powered ignition.
-Premium built-in models may incorporate electronic ignition."}, {"question": "What are fire glass beads made of?", "answer": "Tempered glass designed for gas fire pits.
-It withstands extreme temperatures, won't melt or discolor, and reflects flame light beautifully."}]
+In extreme climates, consider storing indoors or in a sheltered area."}, {"question": "How much heat does a fire pit table produce?", "answer": "Most residential fire pit tables produce 30,000-60,000 BTUs, though larger luxury models can exceed 100,000 BTUs.
+In calm conditions, this is often enough to provide noticeable to comfortable warmth within roughly a 5-8 foot radius, depending on wind conditions and flame height."}, {"question": "Do fire pit tables require electricity?", "answer": "Most residential fire pit tables do not require household electricity.
+Many use piezo or battery-powered ignition systems, while premium built-in models may incorporate electrical ignition or smart controls."}, {"question": "What are fire glass beads made of?", "answer": "Fire glass is tempered glass specifically designed for gas fire pits.
+It withstands extreme temperatures, won't melt or discolor, and reflects flame light for a stunning visual effect.
+Unlike lava rock, fire glass doesn't trap debris as easily and maintains its appearance with minimal cleaning."}]
-relatedArticles: ["led-strip-lighting-outdoor-guide", "copper-lanterns-age-with-grace", "upward-lighting-architectural-grazing"]
+relatedArticles: ["hidden-uplighting-mature-trees", "garden-pathway-moonlighting", "led-strip-integration-modern-deck"]
-internalLinks: [{"text": "LED Strip Lighting for Outdoors", "slug": "led-strip-lighting-outdoor-guide"}, {"text": "Copper Lanterns", "slug": "copper-lanterns-age-with-grace"}, {"text": "Upward Lighting", "slug": "upward-lighting-architectural-grazing"}]
+internalLinks: [{"text": "Tree Uplighting", "slug": "hidden-uplighting-mature-trees"}, {"text": "Pathway Moonlighting", "slug": "garden-pathway-moonlighting"}, {"text": "LED Strip Integration", "slug": "led-strip-integration-modern-deck"}]
 ---

+## Quick Takeaways

+- Fire pit tables combine warmth, ambiance, and surface function in one piece
+- Gas (propane/natural gas) offers convenience; wood-burning provides authenticity
+- Materials range from concrete and stone to stainless steel and tile
+- Safety requires proper clearance from structures and furniture
+- Glass fire beads reflect light beautifully and resist debris accumulation

 ## The Space Between Fire and Furniture